-Liatris grows easily no matter which method of propagation you choose.
-Although Liatris can tolerate drought, remember to keep them very well watered during the first year after planting.
+Blazing star plants grow easily no matter which method of propagation you choose.
+Although Liatris can tolerate drought, remember to keep them very well-watered during the first year after planting.
 This will give them a chance to establish their roots.

 Take care not to water excessively, though.
 This can cause plant root rot and decay.

 If you wish, you can fertilize early in the spring with commercial fertilizers.
 Again, don’t overdo it.
-With Liatris, too much of a good thing results to danger.
+With Liatris, too much of a good thing results in danger.

 These plants generally do much better with a measured amount of water and slightly lean and hungry soil.

 As a hardy wildflower, gayfeather care is easy in the long term.
-Given plenty of sunlight, halfway decent soil and semi-regular watering, you can expect these perennials to thrive and return year after year with little or no care from you.
+Given plenty of full sun, halfway decent soil, and semi-regular watering, you can expect these perennials to thrive and return year after year with little or no care from you.

 Mix-and-match varieties accordingly to guarantee plenty of Gayfeather reblooms throughout the spring, summer, and autumn.

-Also, keep these preferences in mind when choosing companion plantings for Blazing Star.
+Also, keep these preferences in mind when choosing companion plantings for gayfeather Liatris.

 Guarding Against Problems

-While Liatris holds a very little problem with pests and diseases, you must still provide proper growing conditions to ensure resistance.
+While the gayfeather plant holds very little problem with pests and diseases, you must still provide proper growing conditions to ensure resistance.
 Providing spacing of one foot to 15″ inches apart early on.

-They may grow closer together on their own as they mature, but as seedlings, they will need plenty of air circulation and good exposure to sunlight to become well-established.
+They may grow closer together on their own as they mature, but as seedlings, they will need plenty of air circulation and good exposure to sunlight (full sun) to become well-established.

 Some problems you may see occasionally include: